soufiane-ezzemany/DevOps-IMT-FIL/README.md

 Port mapping:
 `5000` is used inside the container (see Python code).
 Each instance of vote will use the external port `500x` where `x` is the instance number

+Healthcheck:

 ### `result` service

 This is a Node.js web server.
 The front-end presents the results of the votes.
 The result values are taken from the PostgreSQL database.

-In the Dockerfile, before running the code:
+In the Dockerfile, before running the code, make the working directory to `/usr/local/app` and
 - copy package files into the container,
 - install `nodemon` with `npm install -g nodemon`
 - install more requirements: